mervegonc/postApp/README.md

-Of course, let's revise the README file in English:

 Spring Boot Security JWT Authentication Example
 This project serves as an example of implementing JSON Web Token (JWT) based authentication mechanism using Spring Boot and Spring Security.